wickker/tunr_express/part3.md

 ### User Generated Content

-Add the ability for the user to favotie songs.
+Add the ability for the user to favorite songs.

 This is a new table: `favorites`